idnahacks/GoodHound/README.md

 -r can be used to select the amount of results to show.
 By default the top 5 busiest paths are displayed.

 #### Schema
--s select a file containing cypher queries to set a custom schema to alter the default Bloodhound schema.
+-sch select a file containing cypher queries to set a custom schema to alter the default Bloodhound schema.
 This can be useful if you want to set the 'highvalue' label on AD objects that are not covered as standard, helping to provide internal context.
 For example, you want to add the highvalue label to 'dbserver01' because it contains all of your customer records.
 The schema file to load in could contain the following cypher query:
 ```
 match (c:Computer {name:'DBSERVER01@YOURDOMAIN.LOCAL'}) set c.highvalue=TRUE